NemanjaP83/NemanjaP83/README.md

-### Hi there 👋, I'm Nemanja Pantelić.
+## Hi there 👋, I'm Nemanja Pantelić.

-I mostly work on frontend projects in the ReactJS framework, I love ReactJS, and I try to learn as much as possible about the ecosystem and the libraries that are used.
+### I mostly work on frontend projects in the ReactJS framework, I love ReactJS, and I try to learn as much as possible about the ecosystem and the libraries that are used.
 I use all my free time for learning and training.
 I started programming out of curiosity and because I have always been attracted to internet technologies.
 Now I can say that programming has become my passion.

+### 🌱 I’m currently learning ReactJS & Redux for frontend & NodeJS, ExpressJS and MongoDB for backend.
+Also learning Vue3 & NuxtJS.

 <!--
 **NemanjaP83/NemanjaP83** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.